j3rrywan9/scala-study/doc/sbt.md

 #### Managed dependencies and configurations

+Now that you understand how to declare library dependencies, let's take a look at executing more fine-grained control and scoping these to configurations.
+Configurations usually come with their own sources and classpath;
+for example, the `Compile` configuration uses the main sources, and the `Test` configuration the test sources.

 Therefore, ScalaTest and all its transient dependencies have to be on the classpath.
 But because these library dependencies are needed only to compile the test sources, it would be a bad idea to define them globally.
 Instead, you can add the proper configuration to a `ModuleID`: